quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 If you want to customize the Sentiment Demo UI, you would follow three main steps:

-1. Create the new project from the existing UI code.
+1. Create the new application from the existing UI code.
-2. Modify the code in your next project as required to customize the UI.
+2. Modify the code in your next application as required to customize the UI.
 3. Deploy the modified UI.

-## Create the project
+## Create the application

 1. Navigate to the `Code Samples` and locate `Sentiment Demo UI`.